 Any action or event of present that is started and finished is regarded as Present Perfect Tense.
 In a word, it indicates a completed action or event of present.
 Present perfect tense is one of the most used tenses in English language.
 We use this tense to express the completed actions of our daily life.

 However, now, I am going to discuss over the characteristics and usages of Present Perfect Tense in this lesson along with its structural patterns both in negative and interrogative sentences and the various usages of it.
-This lesson is the 4th part of Tense and its classifications in English.
+This lesson is the 4th part of All Tenses in English.

 Here are some sentences in present perfect tense: